 - 1 ½ - 2 tablespoon lime juice

 - Chopped cilantro, as much as you want

 - Grated parmesan cheese for serving (optional)

 Bring a large pot of water to a boil for your pasta.
-Add salt, about 1 tsp per one liter of water.
+Add salt, about 1 teaspoon per one liter of water.

 In a mortar and pestle, pound together lemongrass, galangal, lime leaves and Thai chilies until there are no more big chunks.
 It should resemble a fine crumble.

 In a wok or a large sauté pan, cook off the shrimp just until they’re done.
 Remove and set aside; do not clean the wok.